fieldtrip/website/example/ft_realtime_classification.md

 ## Example use

-The simplest is to try and classify the tutorial MEG dataset which is available from the ftp server.
+The simplest is to try and classify the tutorial MEG dataset which is available from the FTP server.
 More information is on the dataset is available [here](/tutorial/meg_language).
 That dataset contains the stimulus classes FC, IC and FIC, corresponding to trigger values 9, 5 and 3.

     cfg = [];
     cfg.dataset  = 'Subject01.ds';